 Apply the alkaline cleaning solution liberally to the slate tile surface and allow it to dwell there for at least 20 minutes.
 Due to most slate tiles being inherently porous it is important to let the cleaning solution dwell for as long as possible without drying on the surface.
 You want the cleaning solution to get deep inside to pores of the slate tiles and emulsify any dirt and contaminates.

 While the cleaning solution is dwelling on the slate tile surface you should agitate the tile with a soft brush or soft scrub pad.
 Some types of slate can be scratched by aggressive scrub pads so test the slate surface beforehand to be sure your scrub pad will not damage the surface of the slate.
 Definitely do not use any type of steel wool or extremely abrasive pads when cleaning slate.
-Slate stone surfaces can vary in hardness and you could potentially damage the surface with aggressive cleaning brushes or aggressive scrub pads.
+Slate stone surfaces vary in hardness and softer slates can get badly scratched with aggressive scrub pads.